Help is on the way!

 Thinking about the cost of therapy shouldn’t be another source of stress.
 When you have Medicare, you have a solid foundation for covering mental health care.
 Understanding how your plan works is the first step toward getting the support you need without worrying about unexpected bills.
 Let’s walk through what you can expect to pay for services and how your specific plan handles the costs.

-Medicare Part B: Deductibles and Coinsurance
+Breaking Down Part B Deductibles and Coinsurance

 If you have Original Medicare, your outpatient mental health services, including individual teletherapy, are a Medicare Part B covered service.
 The cost structure is fairly straightforward.
 First, you’ll need to meet your annual Part B deductible.
 This is a set amount you pay out-of-pocket each year before your Medicare benefits begin.